-Missouri's transportation revenue, including bond proceeds, totaled nearly \$2.9 billion in fiscal year 2020.
-As shown below, 55% of the revenue, including bond proceeds, came from state user fees and 36% from federal revenue.
-A small fraction of funds came from issuance of bonds and from Missouri's General Revenue Fund, which receives revenue from the state income tax and the state's general sales tax.
+Missouri's transportation revenue totaled nearly \$3.1 billion in fiscal year 2021.
+As shown below, 54% of the revenue came from state user fees and 44% from federal revenue.
+A small fraction of funds came from Missouri's General Revenue Fund, which receives revenue from the state income tax and the state's general sales tax.

-The \$2.9 billion of revenue and bond proceeds is distributed into five "buckets" for various transportation purposes as determined by state and federal laws.
+The \$3.1 billion of revenue is distributed into five "buckets" for various transportation purposes as determined by state and federal laws.
 Each bucket has a unique blend of state and federal revenue, as depicted by the red, blue and gold colors.
 The following pages provide a detailed look into each revenue source and funding bucket.